 More and more we are seeing what amounts to an almost casual attitude towards transgressions involving homosexuality.
 People in our ministries are showing a tendency to not take homosexual behavior seriously.
 I see several reasons for this.

 First there is the "we all sin" attitude.
 It is true that all people, whatever their religious affiliation, do sin; that's our nature.
 And it is also true that God forgives us, but if we stop right there we are into a form of reverse legalism.
 I sin and God has to forgive me.
 This ignores the vital relational aspect of our walking in the path of God and it also fails to take into account our need and obligation to become who He created us to be.

 Closely related to this is the "all sin is the same" belief.
 My homosexual sin is no worse than your eating that second piece of pie.
 Biblically, this is not valid, and from a practical point of view, all sins are not alike.
 There is a vast difference in the consequences of different behaviors.

 In the third reason there's a real irony.
-We may take homosexual sin less seriously than we should because of the efforts of groups like Regeneration or JONAH.
+We may take homosexual sin less seriously than we should because of the efforts of groups like Regeneration.
 For years, gender-affirmative groups like ours have battled the prejudicial attitude held by many people that somehow homosexual sin is the worst of sins.
 We point out, for example, how it is just one of many prohibited behaviors listed in Leviticus.
 It fits right in there with deceit and gossip.

 Finally, all of us are affected by the world's program of "normalizing" homosexuality.
 Even for us it can become just another part of life.
 One simple example is using gay or lesbian relationships to advertise everything from toothpaste to dungarees.
 These images become an accepted component of our daily lives.